 console.log('Mutated Original Array', numbers); // Output: [2, 3, 4, 5, 6]

-// Output: πŸ‘‡
+// Output: π

 // Mutated Original Array [ 2, 3, 4, 5 ]

-• forEach() can take 3 Parameters:
+- forEach() can take 3 Parameters:

-• number represents the current element.
+represents the current element.index

-• index is the position of the current element.
+is the position of the current element.arr

-• arr refers to the array forEach() is being applied to.
+is being applied to.

-• In first example, we only used number, but in second example we use index and array as well.
+, so to accumulate results, either modify existing array or push into new array within each iteration. - In first example, we only used number, but in second example we use index and array as well.

 Using for Loop

-Classic for loop can iterate over the array, and give full control of each element during iteration.
+loop can iterate over the array, and give full control of each element during iteration.
 Can mutate existing array, or you can create a new array and push elements one by one and avoid mutating original array.
 See both examples below.

-// 1️⃣ Mutating existing Array:
+// 1οΈβ£ Mutating existing Array:

 for (let i = 0; i < numbers.length; i++) {